Sa-Ra

-Sa-Ra is an American musical group based in Los Angeles, California, also known by its full name, The Sa-Ra Creative Partners.
+Sa-Ra is an American musical group from Los Angeles, also known by its full name, The Sa-Ra Creative Partners.
 The group is composed of Om'Mas Keith, Taz Arnold, and Shafiq Husayn.
-The name translates roughly to "the children of God."
+The name translates roughly to "the children of God".
 The group's name, style and creativity are allusions to the similarly named jazz composer Sun Ra.
 Their music has been described as progressive soul, neo funk, and alternative hip hop.

 History

 Sa-Ra formed in the late 1990s from a trio of industry producers, musicians, and executives.
 The group’s discography includes songs with artists such as Jurassic 5 and Pharoahe Monch, and have collectively and/or individually produced songs for artists like Heavy D, Bilal (specifically his Love for Sale album), Dr. Dre, Jill Scott, Erykah Badu, Frank Ocean, Fonzworth Bentley, Jay-Z, John Legend and Goapele.
 The group had previously been signed to Kanye West's GOOD Music label, where it planned to release their debut album.
 The label was dissolved by distributor Sony BMG, and the group signed a deal with independent label Babygrande.